 When Do I Need Planning Permission?

-Remodelling the interior is a great way to add more space to your home and can often be done within PD, especially if your proposed work does not require you to extend the overall footprint of the dwelling.
+Remodelling the interior, for example by knocking down internal walls, is a great way to add more space to your home and can often be done within PD, especially if your proposed work does not require you to extend the overall footprint of the dwelling.

 While you won’t need planning permission, you will need Building Regulations approval on structural elements and electrical works.

-2. Do I Need Planning Permission to Move/Add Windows & Doors?
+2. Do I Need Planning Permission to Add Windows?

-As long as your building isn’t listed, you should be able to install double glazing under PD, but do remember that for new or bigger windows or doors, you will need to follow Building Regulations guidance.
-Bear in mind that bay windows are classed as extensions.
+Providing your building isn’t listed, you should be able to install double glazing under PD, but do remember that for new or bigger windows or doors, you will need to follow Building Regulations guidance.
+Bear in mind too that bay windows are classed as extensions.

 Planning permission to insert a new window or door opening is not required as long as any upper floor windows on the side elevation are glazed with obscured glass (level 4 or 5 obscurity).
 They must also be fixed into a non-opening frame (unless the opener is more than 1.7m above the floor of the room in which the window is installed).